diffblue/gitlab/doc/administration/housekeeping.md

 - A project's administrator can [manually trigger](#manual-trigger) repository housekeeping tasks.
 - GitLab can automatically schedule housekeeping tasks [after a number of Git pushes](#push-based-trigger).
+- GitLab can [schedule a job](#scheduled-housekeeping) that runs housekeeping tasks for all repositories in a configurable timeframe.

 ### Manual trigger